Family Law Attorneys West Chester

-If you’re searching for an experienced, compassionate family law attorney in the greater West Chester area, call the office of Kirkland & Sommers today to schedule a free consultation.
+If you’re searching for an experienced, compassionate family law attorney in the greater West Chester area or Greene County areas, call the office of Kirkland & Sommers today to schedule a free consultation.
 Call us at (513)785-0822 today!

 Divorce, Family Lawyer Services, and Related Practice Areas

 Divorce is the legal term for the termination of a marriage.
 Rarely is the actual divorce the only legal issue to be decided during a divorce case, however.
 Depending on your circumstances, decisions may also have to be made regarding alimony, property division, child custody, and child support.
 And even after the divorce is final, the agreement can always be modified in the future if the situation warrants it!

 Let’s start with the most common issue most people think of when they hear the words family law: divorce.
 There are two ways to legally end a marriage in West Chester, and anywhere else in the state of Ohio: A contested divorce or a dissolution.